ctsit/mobile_api_request_to_survey/README.md

 1. The user requests a token: On the project in question, the user clicks on the left menu link **REDCap Mobile App** and then on the button **Request API token**.
 He is redirected to the URL provided during the configuration of the module.
 Once he completes the questionnaire, the token request will be submitted.
 2. The project manager/administrator receives the request.
 3. The project manager/administrator approves the request.
-4. The project manager/administrator disables the module: The project manager/administrator disables the module in the project by going to the ** External Modules** page (under Applications) and clicking **Disable** next to the **Route Mobile Api Token Requests to Survey** module.
+4. The project manager/administrator disables the module at the project level: The project manager/administrator disables the module in the _project_ by going to the **External Modules** page (under Applications) and clicking **Disable** next to the **Route Mobile Api Token Requests to Survey** module.
 5. The user goes back to the project in question and clicks the **Request API token** button on the **REDCap Mobile App** page.
 6. The project manager/administrator receives the Mobile App API token request and approves the request.
 Note: you can tell a project has been approved for the Mobile App because the user(s) no longer have to complete the Mobile App Request Survey – because the external module is now disabled in the project, other users can directly request a Mobile App API token via the REDCap Mobile App page in the project.